Emmanuelle Guyon, the mirror of your emotions

 Your cart

-We are delighted to present our collection of personalized jewelry, inspired by the Mayan calendar, an iconic pre-Columbian civilization of Mexico.
-This exclusive collection offers you the opportunity to create a unique piece in 925 sterling silver, which will immortalize in an original way a significant date in your life, whether it is your birth, your wedding, or any other memorable moment.
-Each piece of jewelry is carefully and precisely designed to reflect the cultural and historical richness of the Mayans, while capturing the essence of your own story.
-Treat yourself or a loved one to a piece of jewelry that transcends time and borders.
+We are thrilled to present our collection of personalized jewelry, inspired by the Mayan calendar, an iconic pre-Columbian civilization of Mexico.
+This exclusive collection offers you the opportunity to create a unique 925 silver piece that immortalizes a significant date in your life, whether it be your birth, wedding, or any other memorable moment.
+Each piece is crafted with care and precision to reflect the rich cultural and historical heritage of the Mayans, while capturing the essence of your own story.
+Treat yourself or a loved one to jewelry that transcends time and borders.

 The observatory or Caracol of Chichen Itza, a Mayan site in Mexico.
 It was from this kind of structure that the Mayan priests observed the sky to develop a series of calendars among the most precise in the world.